Ard3ny/ard3ny.github.io/_posts/2023-11-12-Use-terraform-to-deploy-nginx-on-AWS-EC2-instance.md

 ### Browser check
 And finally, the main check is the "browser check" or rather http traffic test.
-After all we've deployed webserver so what's the better way.
+After all we've deployed web server so what's the better way.

 Type in the IP address you got from the output, and paste it into your web browser.